Disneyland reopening marks California's COVID-19 turnaround

 Disneyland is a major economic engine in California, drawing nearly 19 million in attendance the year before the coronavirus struck, according to the Themed Entertainment Association.
 It and other such attractions were shuttered in March 2020 as Newsom imposed the nation’s first statewide shutdown order.

-For now, the park and neighboring Disney California Adventure are only allowed to operate at 25% capacity under state health rules.
+For now, the park and neighboring Disney California Adventure are restricted to operating at 25% capacity under state health rules.
 Disney is only taking reservations from state residents, though California also allows fully vaccinated out-of-state visitors to attend theme parks.

 The reopening was also welcomed by park employees eager to get back to work and owners of hotels and shops in the surrounding city of Anaheim.
 The city's convention center saw more than 300 cancellations since the pandemic and so far has rebooked a quarter of them, said Jay Burress, president of Visit Anaheim.